NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 NFL Power Rankings 2018: Where Each Team Stands as Season ApproachesAugust 3, 2018

-The 2018 NFL preseason has kicked off, and more importantly, the regular season is just about a month away from getting underway.
+The 2018 NFL preseason has kicked off, and more importantly, the regular season is just about a month away from commencing.

 As a result, football fans all around the country are wondering how their teams stack up.

-Last year proved once again that all it takes to win the Super Bowl is for a team to get hot late, even if all of the odds appear to be stacked against them.
+Last year proved once again that all it takes to win the Super Bowl is for a team to get hot late, even if all of the odds appear to be against them.

 Preseason injuries can shake things up dramatically, but as of now, here's a look at how the league looks at the beginning of August.

 1. Philadelphia Eagles

-Until proven otherwise, the champs have a firm grasp on the top spot.
-Especially since they should be getting Carson Wentz, who was an MVP candidate before he went down with a knee injury in December, and added to their roster.
+Until proved otherwise, the champs have a firm grasp on the top spot.
+Especially since they should be getting Carson Wentz back, who was an MVP candidate before he went down with a knee injury in December, and added to their roster.

 Philadelphia shocked the world by winning their first Lombardi Trophy with Nick Foles under center last season.
 It was made possible due to the fact it has one of the deepest rosters in the league.
 Now, it has added veterans Haloti Ngata, Michael Bennett and Mike Wallace to the mix.